Frequently Asked Questions

 Do parents stay and participate?

-For our Grown Up and Me class for ages 1-6, parents (or another caregiver such as a nanny or another family member) are required to stay and participate with their child.
+For our Grown Up and Me class for ages 1-6, parents (or another caregiver)) are required to stay and participate with their child.

 -